folk school blog

 What determines whether or not the Folk School will cancel classes in the future?

-The Folk School staff and board of directors are making decisions based on state and federal guidelines; the needs of our students, staff, and community; and necessary logistics for resuming operations.
+The Folk School staff and board of directors are making decisions based on state and federal guidelines; the health and safety needs of our students, staff, and community; and necessary logistics for resuming operations.

-How do I find out about the day classes you?ll be holding in the fall?
+How do I find out about the day classes you are planning for the late summer and fall?

 We'll be posting information about the day classes on our website and announcing in our eNewsletters and on Facebook in July and August.